webix-hub/docs/data/desktop/crossdomain_loading.md

 - You  configure the server’s settings;
 - You adjust the code of your app to output the header as a part of server response;
-- You use some thirdparty API with server already already set for CORS protocol.
+- You use some third-party API with server already already set for CORS protocol.

 More detailed information about CORS in the [Wiki article](https://developer.mozilla.org/en-US/docs/HTTP/Access_control_CORS).